Lumyn-Labs/docs/lumyn-studio/README.md

 ## Overview

-Lumyn Studio is a web-based tool that allows you to configure and control Lumyn Labs devices.
-It is designed to be easy to use and provides features such as:
+Lumyn Studio is a web-based tool that allows you to easily configure and control Lumyn Labs devices.
+With an intuitive interface, it provides a variety of features, including:

 ![Lumyn Studio](studio-demo.jpeg)